jinal--shah/simple-spark-api/README.md

 ## BUILD

-Run `build.sh`.
+Run `./build.sh`.

+This runs maven to produce the artefact as well as the docker-build.

+### ... notes on build process

 Built using `docker run` rather than `docker build` to take advantage of volume mounts for m2 cache and src.

-Can take advantage of parallelism as is coded threadsafe.
+Can take advantage of build parallelism as is coded threadsafe.

 To build manually: